Where was the Netflix’s series Dark filmed?

 THE MENTAL ASYLUM WHERE ULRICH WAS LOCKED IN 1953

-A lot happens to the police officer know as Ulrich Nielsen in the Dark.
+A lot happens to the police officer known as Ulrich Nielsen in Dark.
 But, here, we are not going to talk much about him.
-We are here to mention another one of the many Dark Locations we found around Berlin.
-If you’re a fan of the series, you know about the mental asylum where Ulrich was locked in 1953.
+We are here to mention another of the many Dark Locations we found around Berlin.
+If you’re a fan of the series, you know about the mental asylum where Ulrich was locked up in 1953.

 Nowadays, most of the area is owned by the Evangelical Hoffbauer Foundation.
 The building used in Dark is a gorgeous-looking brick building where Biotecon Diagnostics is located, as you can see on the map at the end of this article.
-I was there on a summer evening, after a long bike ride from Berlin to Potsdam.
+After a long bike ride from Berlin to Potsdam, I was there on a summer evening.

 The building used in Dark is a gorgeous-looking brick building where Biotech Diagnostics is located, as you can see in the map below.
 I was there on a summer evening, after a long bike ride from Berlin to Potsdam.
 The surrounding area is quite exciting, and it looks pretty different from Potsdam.
 So, if you have the time, it’s worth going around and exploring the Hermannswerder.
 My advice is for anyone to go there by bike or car since there isn’t an easy way to get there from the central station in Potsdam.